bdbjack/hummingbird-stack/README.md

 ### Interacting with a request

-Hummingbird attempts to standardize interacting with requests by wrapping all of the functionality into a single controller, which is accessible using the `HummingbirdApp::runRequestFunction()` method.
+Hummingbird attempts to standardize interacting with HTTP / CLI requests by wrapping all of the functionality into a single controller, which is accessible using the `HummingbirdApp::runRequestFunction()` method.

 The `HummingbirdApp::runRequestFunction()` requires that the first argument passed must be the name of the `HummingbirdRequestControllerInterface` object method being called.
 Any arguements which should be passed to the method should be passed normally.